 3 October 2019

-This Bill would create an independent advisory body to advise on how public money is shared across the UK.
-It covers how block grants to devolved administrations are calculated, the effects of devolving tax powers on the UK's fiscal framework, and how disputes over public spending between UK governments would be resolved, along with related purposes.
+This Bill would create an independent advisory body to guide how public money is shared fairly across the UK.
+It focuses on the equitable distribution of expenditure, how block grants to devolved administrations are calculated, and the effects of devolving tax powers on the UK’s overall finances, including how fiscal disputes between governments could be resolved.

 Generated 21 February 2026